-On 24 April 1916, 99 years ago, Antarctic expedition leader Sir Ernest Shackleton, his Endurance skipper Frank Worsley and four of his crew loaded into the seven-metre lifeboat James Caird and set sail from the rocky spit of the sub-Antarctic Elephant Island to reach help across the treacherous southern oceans, leaving 22 men behind on the barren outcrop.
+On 24 April 1916, 99 years ago, Antarctic expedition leader Sir Ernest Shackleton, his Endurance skipper Frank Worsley and four of his crew loaded into the seven-metre lifeboat James Caird and set sail from the rocky spit of the sub-Antarctic Sea Island to reach help across the treacherous southern oceans, leaving 22 men behind on the barren outcrop.

 It was one of the most pivotal and risky chapters in one of the 20th century’s most remarkable survival stories.
-With their ship Endurance crushed, they spent 17 months adrift camping on ice, then six days afloat in three lifeboats before reaching Elephant Island.
+With their ship Endurance crushed, they spent 17 months adrift camping on ice, then six days afloat in three lifeboats before reaching Sea Island.
 All 28 men were alive and safe, but marooned far from shipping routes and settlement.
 Winter was looming, supplies dwindling and the sick list growing, so this rescue voyage was one of few options available to them.

 The six men in the little boat were to head for the island of South Georgia, 1,500 kilometres to the northeast.

 While expedition leader Shackleton’s analytical account of this incredible boat journey and Worsley’s swashbuckling narrative are both legendary, one of the less high profile characters in this story writes an equally compelling practical report of the lead-up the voyage.
 His role was critical.